Getting to Know Pinotage

 A big structured Pinotage with intense dark fruit flavours.
 A deep middle leads to a smooth finish with pleasant chocolate/cedar aromas from the French oak.
 Great balance between fruit and oak will allow superb ageing in the bottle for 10 years and more.
 The ideal match to spicy Indian dishes or a well-matured rump/sirloin steak.

-Simonsvlei is a wine estate has a wealth of tradition and experience viticulture.
-Named after the legendary Simon van der Stel, Simonsvlei has ingrained its mark since the 17th Century.
+Simonsvlei as a wine estate, has a wealth of tradition and experienced viticulture.
+Named after the legendary Simon van der Stel, Simonsvlei, has ingrained its mark since the 17th Century.
 Upon such a foundation, Simonsvlei continues to innovate and propel the wine industry forward.

 |TASTING NOTES||Ja-Mocha expresses overtones of dark chocolate and roasted coffee beans.
 It is a well-balanced dry red that is not overly fruity.|

-Winery of Good Hope Whole Brrry Pinotage 2018
+The Winery of Good Hope Full Berry Pinotage 2020

-Introducing the latest release from The Winery of Good Hope – this is not the usual tannic, over-ripe, over-the top alcohol Pinotage – this is Whole Berry Pinotage; smooth, succulent, juicy and delicious.
+Introducing The Winery of Good Hope’s Full Berry Pinotage – this is not your usual tannic, over-ripe, over-the top wine – this is smooth, succulent, juicy and delicious Pinotage made divinely.

 |WINEMAKER||A collaborative team effort.|